 Boot Protection and Screen Savers.
 All computer users will obtain boot protection through a fixed password and a screen saver.
 Multi-user Credit Union systems must employ automatic log-out systems that terminate a user's session after a certain period of inactivity.

 Unique User IDs and Passwords.
-All critical access control systems must utilize user IDs and passwords unique to each User, to protect Users from unwarranted suspicion associated with computer crime and abuse and to help maintain the integrity of member information by reducing unexplained errors and omissions.
+All critical access control systems must utilize user IDs and passwords unique to each User, to protect Users from unwarranted suspicion associated with computer crime and abuse, and to help maintain the integrity of member information by reducing unexplained errors and omissions.

 Unsuccessful Logon Attempts.
 Critical access control systems will be configured to allow only a Credit Union-defined number of failed login attempts to authenticate a user (over a defined timespan) before the account automatically locks for a defined timespan or until it is unlocked by a systems administrator.

-Asset Inventory: The CU will maintain an inventory of all physical and digital assets, including hardware, software, and data repositories to ensure proper oversight and management.
+Asset Inventory: The Credit Union will maintain an inventory of all physical and digital assets, including hardware, software, and data repositories, to ensure proper oversight and management.

 Managing System Privileges.